Transparency Statement

 Vercel Speed Insights

-Postcode lookup cache: Our server caches postcode→council mappings in memory for up to 24 hours.
-Repeated searches for the same postcode won't call postcodes.io again within that window.
-The cache holds only the postcode string and the council name — no user data.
+Postcode lookup cache: When an outside service does answer, our server remembers that one postcode→council mapping in memory for up to 24 hours, so we don't ask twice.
+It holds the postcode string and the council name — no user account or profile.
 It lives in process memory and is discarded when the server restarts.
+Postcodes answered by the built-in map never enter it, because there is nothing to remember.

 What we don't use